MicrosoftDocs/Advertising-docs/BingAds/bingads-12/guides/sandbox.md

 |Endpoint for getting a client ID|[apps.dev.microsoft.com/#/appList](https://apps.dev.microsoft.com/#/appList)|[apps.dev.microsoft-int.com/#/appList](https://apps.dev.microsoft-int.com/#/appList)|
 |Endpoint for OAuth requests via [Live Connect](authentication-oauth-live-connect.md)|login.live.com|login.live-int.com|

 Also as mentioned above, supported services in sandbox vary from production.
-To get the web service addresses for sandbox, see [Bing Ads Web Service Addresses](web-service-addresses.md).
+To get the web service addresses for sandbox, see [Bing Ads API Web Service Addresses](web-service-addresses.md).

 ### <a name="initial-sign-up"></a>Initial Customer Sign Up
 Follow these steps to get a new sandbox customer.
 If you already have a sandbox customer and want to add a new user e.g., with Microsoft account credentials, you can skip to the [user invitation](#invite-user) steps.

 1. Open a browser and navigate to [sandbox.bingads.microsoft.com](https://secure.sandbox.bingads.microsoft.com/)
-2. Click **Sign up for Bing Ads** or **Sign up now**
+2. Click **Sign up for Microsoft Advertising** or **Sign up now**
 3. Select **Create a new email address** to create an MSA.
 Do not use an existing email address.
 4. Click **Next**
 5. Enter an MSA email address.
 The email server must be outlook**-int**.com (for example, someone@outlook-int.com).